VladimirMakaev/cqrs-journey-doc/00_WhatOthersSaying.markdown

 > Congratulations on getting to what looks to be nice guidance.
 I know that the announcement that p&p was going to embark on this project caused a twitter firestorm but you seem to have come through it well.
 I'm a fan of the p&p books and think you've done a great job in sharing good practices with the community.
 *~ Neil Mackenzie, Windows Azure MVP*

-> CQRS is as much about architecture community as it is about concrete patterns—thus the project is aptly named “CQRS Journey.”
-The community involvement and engagement in this project is unprecedented for Microsoft and reflects the enthusiasm amongst the many (if may say: young) software architects from across the industry who are rediscovering proven architecture patterns and are recomposing them in new ways to solve today’s challenges.
+> CQRS is as much about architecture community as it is about concrete patterns—thus the project is aptly named "CQRS Journey."
+The community involvement and engagement in this project is unprecedented for Microsoft and reflects the enthusiasm amongst the many (if may say: young) software architects from across the industry who are rediscovering proven architecture patterns and are recomposing them in new ways to solve today's challenges.
 For me, one takeaway from this project is that the recipes developed here need to be carefully weighed against their alternatives.
 As with any software architecture approaches that promise easy scalability or evolvability of solutions, the proof will be in concrete, larger production implementations and how they hold up to changing needs over time.
 Thus, the results of this Journey project mark a start and not a finish line.

 *~ Clemens Vasters, Principal Technical Lead, Microsoft*